FafidaveXo/MyPortfolio/README.md

 # MyPortfolio
-hello my na,e is fasil dawit this project is made using html Css and JS
+hello my name is Fasil dawit this project is made using html Css and JS